rabobank/stratos/website/docs/endpoints/cf/invite-user-guide.md

 1. user-invite-email.helm = HTML text template

 When deploying Stratos with `cf push` set the environment variable `TEMPLATE_DIR` to the folder name where your custom templates are located.
 This can be done on the command line or by adding this environment variable to the `manifest.yml` file.

-## Configuration for Helm Installation

-When deploying Stratos to Kubernetes using Helm, User Invites can be configured as follows.

 ### General Configuration